-On July 30, 2014, the Financial Crimes Enforcement Network ("FinCEN") issued a proposed rule (see link at the end of the document) regarding customer due diligence ("CDD") requirements for covered financial institutions (for this purpose, banks, securities firms including broker-dealers, mutual funds and futures commission merchants, as well as introducing brokers in commodities).
-As a result, prior to the effective date of the final rule, banks will need to review their BSA/AML policies and, if necessary, update related procedures to incorporate the expanded CDD requirements of the proposed rule.
-The proposed rule is consistent with federal banking regulators renewed emphasis on third party risk and the importance of effective due diligence procedures to assess risk.
+On May 11, 2016, the Financial Crimes Enforcement Network ("FinCEN") published its long-awaited final rule (see link at end of document) expanding customer due diligence ("CDD") requirements for covered financial institutions (which are defined, for this purpose, as banks, securities firms including broker-dealers, mutual funds and futures commission merchants, as well as introducing brokers in commodities).
+As a result, covered financial institutions will be required to know not only the identities of their legal entity customers at the account opening stage (existing requirement) but also the individuals who own or control those entities, i.e., their beneficial owners, subject to certain thresholds and exceptions.
+As such, prior to the effective date of the final rule, "covered financial institutions" may need to evaluate and update their BSA/AML policies and, if necessary, update related procedures and systems to incorporate the expanded CDD requirements of the rule.
+The rule is consistent with federal securities and banking regulators renewed emphasis on the risks posed by third parties and the importance of covered financial institutions exercising effective due diligence procedures to assess such risks.1